Ethics panel scrutinizes AOC over ‘Tax the Rich’ dress and Met Gala ensemble

 A campaign staffer did not pay the bill until March 2022, after the OCE had provided formal notice to Ocasio-Cortez of its review.
 The campaign staffer said she was waiting for a final invoice that she thought should have included costs of Ocasio-Cortez’s use of space at the Carlyle Hotel and transportation.

 After the OCE opened the review, Ocasio-Cortez’s counsel contacted Brother Vellies to request an invoice for any additional unpaid goods and services.
-In April 2022, it sent an invoice for $5,579.99 for the hotel rooms, car service, and shoes and bow tie for Ocasio-Cortez’s now-fiancé.
+In April 2022, it sent an invoice for $5,579.99 for the hotel rooms, car service, shoes and the bow tie for Ocasio-Cortez’s now-fiance.
 That was paid in May 2022.

 Ocasio-Cortez told investigators that payments were made from her personal funds.